-Total Fund Investment Policy Sections II.
-Asset Allocation Strategy (continued) Investment Approaches & Parameters (continued) Strategic (continued) B. Strategic Asset Allocation Process Staff may recommend to the Committee changes in the policy asset allocation targets and ranges.
-C. Asset Class Criteria A financial or real asset type shall be considered as an asset class if it has a risk, return, and correlation profile sufficiently different from existing CalPERS asset classes, and if its inclusion or exclusion materially affects the expected risk and return of the CalPERS total return.
-Criteria for consideration when evaluating an asset class shall include the following: Strategic role of the asset class in the asset liability management (ALM) framework based on fundamental characteristics and risk and return drivers.
-Sufficient size, liquidity, and cost efficiency to permit CalPERS to invest meaningful amounts in that asset class, and have a material effect on CalPERS return.
-Availability of sufficient internal or external investment and technical expertise to ensure prudent implementation of an investment in that asset class.
-Presence of diversification, return enhancement, liquidity provision, or some other readily identifiable attribute that is sufficiently different from other asset classes and enhances CalPERS' ability to achieve the strategic objectives outlined above.
-Acceptance by other large pension plan sponsors as a feasible and meaningful asset class, or in the absence of such acceptance, academic support for its inclusion.
+- B. Strategic Asset Allocation Process

+Staff may recommend to the Committee changes in the policy asset allocation targets and ranges.

+- C. Asset Class Criteria

+A financial or real asset type shall be considered as an asset class if it has a risk, return, and correlation profile sufficiently different from existing CalPERS asset classes, and if its inclusion or exclusion materially affects the expected risk and return of the CalPERS total return.

+- 1. Criteria for consideration when evaluating an asset class shall include the following: - a.
+Strategic role of the asset class in the asset liability management (ALM) framework based on fundamental characteristics and risk and return drivers.

+- b.
+Sufficient size, liquidity, and cost efficiency to permit CalPERS to invest meaningful amounts in that asset class, and have a material effect on CalPERS return. - c.
+Availability of sufficient internal or external investment and technical expertise to ensure prudent implementation of an investment in that asset class. - d.
+Presence of diversification, return enhancement, liquidity provision, or some other readily identifiable attribute that is sufficiently different from other asset classes and enhances CalPERS' ability to achieve the strategic objectives outlined above. - e.
+Acceptance by other large pension plan sponsors as a feasible and meaningful asset class, or in the absence of such acceptance, academic support for its inclusion. - f.
 Availability of sufficient data, history, or expertise to assess the feasibility and benefit of the asset class to CalPERS, by means of a measurable investment outcome.
-Further, the asset class must have a basis for developing expected investment returns, risks, and correlations for the purposes of the financial study.
-An asset class may be approved for investment provided it meets the above criteria, and the Committee has had the opportunity for
+Further, the asset class must have a basis for developing expected investment returns, risks, and correlations for the purposes of the financial study. - 2.
+An asset class may be approved for investment provided it meets the above criteria, and the Committee has had the opportunity for sufficient education to enable it to fulfill its fiduciary responsibility in giving such approval. - Once CalPERS approves a new asset class, the new program may only be implemented in accordance with investment policies reviewed and approved by the Committee for that asset class.